by Dieter Randolph, Lead Pastor

-A lot of churches measure success by the size of the building and the length of the membership list.
-Never mind what Freud would say there.
-It's weird enough that a spiritual community would use the same metric as a fast food restaurant.
+A lot of churches measure success by the square footage of the building and the size of the membership list.
+It's strange that a spiritual community would use the same metric as a fast food restaurant.
 Billions and billions served doesn't guarantee a decent meal, much less a change of heart.
 You can't put numbers around this kind of thing.

 A lot of churches pride themselves on an interchangeable experience.
 The idea seems to be that you could pick up the building and move it to the other side of the country and not much would change.
 The people inside don't change much, either.
 Week to week and place to place, things tend to stay the same.
 We've got a lot to do.
 Let's stop marking time and start making a mark.

 If the problem is the lie we're all allergic to, the solution is the truth.
 Beauty and meaning aren't what you get, they're what you bring.
 The truth about you is already beautiful and meaningful.
 Do you want to make things better, get free, start a revolution?
 Easy.
 Just show up for your life.
 Jump in with both feet, head and heart, truth and facts, water and stone, and things will be okay.